kregerl/GameOfLife/README.md

 Compiling:
 Clone the repo and compile the project with cmake.
-`git clone https://github.com/kregerl/GameOfLife && cmake GameOfLife`
+`git clone https://github.com/kregerl/GameOfLife && cmake GameOfLife && make`